 Restoring Dignity to the Jewish Cemetery of Ostrowiec Świętokrzyski

-The Jews of Ostrowiec Memorial Project, based in Israel, has worked over many years to preserve the history and memory of the Jewish community of Ostrowiec along with its cemetery, much of which was devastated over the years, but a large section is still intact.
+The Jews of Ostrowiec Memorial Project, based in Israel, has worked over many years to preserve the history and memory of the Jewish community of Ostrowiec along with its cemetery, much of which was devastated over the years.

 Paint the fence

 Establish a plaque or monument to those buried there

 Jews first settled in Ostrowiec in the early part of the 17th century.
 By 1925, there were over 9,000 Jews in the Ostrowiec community, with four main synagogues and over 40 smaller ones throughout the area.